 2. Optimize your warehouse

 Your warehousing can affect your ability to deliver products on time.
-Some basic things to check:
+Look for opportunities to make your order fulfillment process more efficient by:

-Load deliveries efficiently and in the right order so the driver spends as little time as possible at each stop.
+Loading deliveries efficiently and in the right order for each truckload, so the driver spends as little time as possible at each stop.

 3. Use delivery planning and route optimization software